 The average base pay for a senior software sales representative is about $100,000.
 Sales reps also earn commissions and bonuses, which can total $50,000 to $100,000 or more.
 Depending on the job performance, a sales rep can easily earn $250,000 a year.
 Keep in mind that the average US citizen earns a little over $31,000.

 The earning potential for tech sales jobs is limitless.
 The top performers earn $400,000 or more each year.
 After reaching a higher position, such as enterprise account executive or strategic account executive, you can expect to earn significantly higher pay.

 Software Sales Representative Salary

 2. Greater Job Stability and Security

-Experts predict demand for software sales jobs to grow 13% or more during the next decade.
-The need for software sales reps ensures that you should always have work.
+Experts predict demand for tech sales jobs to grow 13% or more during the next decade.
+The need for tech sales reps ensures that you should always have work.